ApexSofia/playmat/README.md

 Made for Node and working with sqlite3.

 Short term ToDo:
- + Unregister/delete existing objects from db
- + Rename existing objects from db
  + Destroy playmat
- + Change plasymat password
+ + Change playmat name and password

 Medium term ToDo:
  + Re-do the register method